MaheshReddy-05/MySql/README.md

 2. ALTER  - Used to Update the existing data
 3. DROP - Powerful keyword use to delete any existing Things
 4. SELECT - Based * or column name it will return all the Data
+5. LIMIT - To specify number of records

 ## Aggregate Function